 You will find papanasi in any Romanian restaurant, and anywhere else where traditional Romanian food is served.
-As a nation, we love cheese, and cow’s cheese is my favourite - I even have my own recipe on how to make cow's cheese or farmer's cheese at home.
+As a nation, we love cheese, and cow's cheese is my favourite - I even have my own recipe on how to make cow's cheese or farmer's cheese at home.
 From appetizers, to mains or desserts, we like adding cheese in lots and lots of dishes.

 Now, there are two types of papanasi, the fried ones, and boiled papanasi.
 Of course, the boiled ones are healthier, but you will agree with me that fried are tastier.
 Right?

 If you can't find cow's cheese, feta cheese is a very good substitute.